fedesoria/docs/sites/default/content/db/index.md

 ### Retrieving items (The R in CRUD)

-Once you have a result set (`res` in this example), you can choose to fetch results into an array, providing a pointer to an array of structs or maps, as in the following example.
+Once you have a result set (`res` in this example), you can fetch all results into an array by providing a pointer to that array:

 ```go
 // Define birthday as an array of Birthday{} and fetch
 // the contents of the result set into it using
 // `db.Result.All()`.
 var birthday []Birthday

 err = res.All(&birthday)
 ```

-Filling an array could be expensive if you're working with a lot of items, if you're working with big result sets looping over one result at a time will perform better.
+Filling an array could be expensive if you're working with a large collection, in this case looping over one result at a time will perform better.
 Use `db.Result.Next()` to fetch one item at a time:

 ```go
 var birthday Birthday